marksherriff/uvacs-advising/uvaccelerate.md

 Page Last Updated: {{ site.time | date: '%A, %B %d, %Y' }}

-This page is intended to cover some common questions from CS undergrads.
+This page (*maintained by FL*) is intended to cover some common questions from CS undergrads.
 Please read the SEAS's [UVXL webpage](https://engineering.virginia.edu/future-grads/graduate-programs/uvaccelerate) before proceeding.

 **Q1: I plan to get my bachelor's degree in three years, (how/when) should I apply for the UVXL program?**

-A: No. You should apply for the MCS in the regular way.
+No. You should apply for the MCS in the regular way.
 Please refer to the sample timeline below.

 ![](materials\uvxl-timeline-23fall.png)

 **Q2: But I have room in my year 3!
 I want to get head start for my MCS.**

-A: You still do not need UVXL.
+You still do not need UVXL.
 Just take graduate courses in your year 3.
 Any graduate credits unused for your bachelor’s degree can be applied towards your MCS later.

 **Q3: What if I plan to get my bachelor's degree in 3.5 years?**

-A: apply for UVXL in the spring of your 3rd year.
+Apply for UVXL in the spring of your 3rd year.

 **Q4: Can I start my MCS in the Spring?**

-A: Typically, CS often admits master’s for Fall cycles so approval will be needed.
-If you’re admitted to UVXL and would like to start the MCS in spring rather than the fall, please contact Ashley Haddox (SEAS grad office) in your final semester of undergrad, who will submit a request on your behalf to Prof. Matt Dwyer (CS) overseeing the CS grad admission.
+Typically, CS often admits master’s for Fall cycles so approval will be needed.
+If you’re admitted to UVXL and would like to start the MCS in the spring rather than the fall, please contact Ashley Haddox (SEAS grad office) in your final semester of undergrad, who will submit a request on your behalf to Prof. Matt Dwyer (CS) overseeing the CS grad admission.

 **Q5: If I am eligible to graduate with both undergraduate and master's degrees simultaneously, what would be the process for graduation?**

-A: You may graduate with the undergraduate degree with the usual timing, remain in the affiliated status for one semester, and graduate with your master's degree.
+You may graduate with the undergraduate degree with the usual timing, remain in the affiliated status for one semester, and graduate with your master's degree.

-**Q6: What are the MCS degree requirements?**
+**Q6: What are the master's degree requirements?**

 http://records.ureg.virginia.edu/preview_program.php?catoid=57&poid=8694

+To visualize the requirements, FL made these non-official [slides](https://myuva-my.sharepoint.com/:p:/g/personal/xl6yq_virginia_edu/EWs4VSCQoNRIh7S9KaoxuysByf18c-Os359j2F7iYfhueg?e=Aaehou) (UVA login required).

 **Q7: If I accept my UVXL admission status, can I drop out the program anytime in the rest of my undergraduate study?**